oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

   | Events | create patch |

 ## Kubernetes Cluster: Oracle Cloud Native Environment (OCNE)

+Ensure your Kubernetes cluster meets all Oracle RAC deployment prerequisites on OCNE.

 To deploy Oracle RAC Database using Oracle RAC Database Controller in Oracle Database Operator, you need a Kubernetes Cluster like a Kubernetes Cluster Deployed on an Oracle Cloud Native Environment (OCNE).